juvu/DayTrade-SwingTrade/TradingTechniques.md

  - [ ] Ideally undergo supernova
  - [ ] Above 2M float
 * 20-30% profit is considered to be a good trade
-* The stock is considered bullish if it can hold half of the first spike on the first pullback
+* The stock is considered bullish if it can hold half of the first spike
+* Don't hold through individual resistance of 10M
-* Judge whether the volume to see if by EOD it will will exceed the daily volume of the previous individual resistance, if it is, there's higher chance for it to break out
+* Judge by the volume to see if by EOD it will will exceed the daily volume of the previous individual resistance, if it is, there's higher chance for it to break out
-* if the resistance is >10M, don't hold the position to break through the resistance
-* First green day
 * A clean chart usually goes further than messy charts
 * Sizing
 	* You can buy in the premarket with 1/3 position if it started to break premarket, or the dip of the second higher low